Archittt/Builders-Inventory/README.md

 -  **View Listings**: Display all property records in a clean, organized format.
 -  **Edit & Delete**: Keep inventory accurate by updating or removing outdated entries.
 -  **Responsive UI**: Optimized for desktops, tablets, and mobile devices.
--  **IP Whitelisting**: Only allow access to specific IPs for enhanced security, preventing unauthorized logins and server access.
+-  **Token-Based Authentication**: Secure access to admin routes and sensitive data through JWT-based login, replacing the older IP whitelisting system.

 ---